 MPS students are part of a cohort of CALS professional master’s students specializing in diverse fields of study.

-While students have the opportunity to customize their own course of study with their faculty advisor, the field of Natural Resources offers several areas of specialization for MPS degree candidates.
-With specializations focused on the latest advancements in environmental management, the MPS emphasizes improvements that promote human health and well-being and advance environmental sustainability.
-Specializations include:
+While students have the opportunity to customize their own course of study with their faculty advisor, the field of Natural Resources offers several areas of focus for MPS degree candidates.
+Focused on the latest advancements in environmental management, the MPS emphasizes improvements that promote human health and well-being and advance environmental sustainability.
+Focus Areas include:

 - Planning for Environmental Conservation and Sustainability